Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Kavulula/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

+   Windows 11 Download to installation Procedure
+Run a compatibility test to confirm that your pc is compatible with the windows 11 program.

+   Navigate from a browser to https://www.microsoft.com/software-download/windows11

+You will need a flash drive with at least 8gb space and a computer to make the bootable drive from.
+Under the 'create Windows 11 installation media' download a small installation tool Go to the download location and run from there having plugged in the usb drive.
+Accept the license agreement when prompted to
+Accept th recommended options for the pc and select language options. click next to select the drive and next again to download once done, click nextt to create the windows installation on the usb after the download. this may take a little time depending on your internet speed and pc.

+Restart your pc and depending on the model, press the bios key to select the boot options, selecting the USB drive.
+Select the language, time and currency format and click next to get to the License agreement, accept  then click next.
+The next page is where you create partitions, and this is dependent on the user and what one prefers.
+Click on next to begiin the installation.
+After the installation you will select your country and keyboard layout, then click internet connection to complete the setup, name the pc and enter your MS account for naming.

+enter the details for your login pin in the next page to finalize on the setup and customization.
+In this case the setup is completed and one can then proceed to setup and use other applications.

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

+Go to the VS Code website and click on the download button, and download the file.
+Click on the downloaded file to run and begiin the installation process.
+Agree to the license agreement, and click next to accept the location of installation. then click next.

+Depending on the preferences, you may select the options on that page and click next.

+click on install button and once the setup is done, click finish.

+launch the app on the desktop to then customize and install any extensions you want to have on your IDE.
+Navigate through the system to familiarize yourself with the newly installed IDE.

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

+   On a browswer, search for git and from git-scm.com download the Windows version X64 for your machine, download.
+   Once downloaded, click to begin the setup and click next.
+   Click on next without changing the options, this makes sure that your system is running on default.

+   Finally click on install to make the installation complete.
+   After successfully installinig, click on finish.

+   On the tsearch bar on windows, search for Git and confirm your installation.

+   To integrate git with github the following steps are necessary to run github and make your first commit.

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.